Knowledge base

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click on the chevron to the right of the blue button Create an email address.
+- Click on the arrow to the right of the blue button Create an email address.

 - Click on Create a generic email address.